BACOUL/digitalmeve/README.md

 [ ] First comms (videos + socials)

-Full roadmap → docs/roadmap.md

 ---

 📣 Communication

-Slogan (EN) — “DigitalMeve — The first global platform to analyze and certify the authenticity of your documents.”
+Slogan — “DigitalMeve — The first global platform to analyze and certify the authenticity of your documents.”
 Pitch — “Your documents, certified and verifiable in 2 seconds, anywhere in the world.”